 Companies are struggling to hire and retain staff, especially those who are highly qualified.
-With the existing insufficiency of well-equipped candidates in the market and the high demand for experienced property managers, staffing shortage remains to be prevalent across the industry.
+With the existing insufficiency of well-equipped candidates in the market and the high demand for experienced property managers, a staffing shortage remains prevalent across the industry.

 Lower operating costs equal greater revenue.
 However, both fixed and unexpected expenses curb the goal of having bigger savings.

 Varying demands, market conditions, and inflation are just some of the few factors that keep companies from slashing operating costs.
-Some businesses cope by implementing new strategies, such as outsourcing, that help them save a few pennies.
+Some businesses cope by implementing new strategies, such as outsourcing, which can result in significant cost savings.

 In property management, every minute must be spent wisely.
 Staff may constantly be bombarded with multiple requests or simultaneous inquiries, causing employees to feel overwhelmed at times.
 Businesses feel like there is not enough time in the day to accomplish tasks.

 Focusing on core tasks and being efficient are two key factors in productivity management.
 Without proper management, staff tend to spend more time on non-income-generating activities.

 The new tools, platforms, and software being developed are pushing the value of real estate globally.
 Unfortunately, most property management firms struggle to keep up with the ever-changing technologies in the market.

 Even though these innovations were created to make property management easier, a number of companies find it hard to transform processes digitally.
 Aside from the costs, businesses also find employing new staff or training current staff to use these tools time-consuming and expensive.